GregTheGreek/Heliaia/README.md

 ## Name Origins

 Heliaia was the supreme court of ancient Athens, the Heliaia functioned as a court for litigation of public, criminal and private international law.
-The name was chosen for this package because the core function is to intensiely investigate every transaction prior to it being broadcasted to the network.
+Naturally a fitting name for a tool that adheres to the rules set by the user.
+I'm also Greek and chose this purely on bias :)
 ## Usage

 ```